enthought/edge-examples/.dev/base-files/README.md

 Within your app, you have access to a number of environment variables which may be useful for the development process:

-APP_VERSION: In local mode, this is a string with the Docker image name + tag.
-**When running in the real Edge system, this variable will not be defined.**

 NATIVE_APP_MODE: When running with ``python -m ci dev``, this will be set to "dev".
 When running with ``python -m ci container``, this will be set to "container".  **When running in the real Edge system, this variable